Handfasting: A Wiccan Wedding Ceremony

 A lot of dubious sources trace the handfasting back to the ancient Celts.
 This is just another romanticized Celtic myth that popped up in the late 18th century, when interest in the Celts became fashionable.

 As the myth goes, the ancient Celts performed handfastings as a ‘trial marriage’ in which their hands would be tied together with a cord for the ceremony.
-The trial marriage was usually given a time frame of a year and a day, though I’ve heard some references say 3 years and 7 years.
+The trial marriage was usually given a time frame of a year and a day, though I’ve heard some references say three years and seven years.

 At the end of the trial, if there were no children, the couple could decide to part ways—no harm, no foul.
 The term that became popular for that is handparting, and the concept is similar to a modern-day annulment.
 Basically, if the couple decided not to stay together, the marriage never happened.
 On the other hand, if the couple started a family and were happy they could have a wedding and make the marriage permanent.